/ TitanHQ Blog

 The recent ransomware attack on Rackspace has significantly impacted email service for thousands of small to medium size businesses.
 Ransomware attacks are increasingly frequent increasing the importance of protecting your data and backups.

 Backups are an essential step in disaster recovery, but archives are critical for incident response and investigations into a data breach.
 Both are important, but the two are often used interchangeable and misunderstood.
 Although they both preserve data, they are used differently in disaster recovery and should be performed separately to stay compliant and ensure investigations into an incident can be done effectively.

 Most business owners are aware of the importance of backups, but they often go overlooked until they are truly needed.
-Backups are a component in compliance, so a plan is necessary to avoid penalties and fines.
-The frequency backups are performed depend on the business, but they must be created often enough to avoid data loss should the environment suffer from unforeseen downtime.
+Backups are a component of compliance, so a plan is necessary to avoid penalties and fines.
+The frequency backups are performed depends on the business, but they must be created often enough to avoid data loss should the environment suffer from unforeseen downtime.

 Email backups can be used to return an email server to its original state so that users do not lose access to critical messages.
 Archives work a bit differently.
 A backup is a copy of email messages, but an archive moves data from one location to another.
 Where data will remain on the server after a backup, an archive moves older messages to a safe storage location and removes them from the server.
 It’s a way to free up storage on the email server or in the cloud and keep a copy of messages when they are needed.

 What is Email Archiving Used for in Data Privacy?

 Archives are more than a simple data copy.
 They also contain metadata that can be used to organize records and search for specific messages during an investigation.
 It’s possible for a large enterprise organization to receive millions of messages a day, so an archive’s metadata lets storage systems index data for faster search results.